zhouyx911/DeepCIP/README.md

   -s , --step          step (default=50).
 See --mode description.
 It can be ignore when mode not is 1.
   -r  , --region       region of circRNA detection. e.g -r 1 12 for first 12 bases, -r -12 -1 for last 12 bases, -r 13 -1 for cutting first 12 bases.
 See --mode description.
 It can be ignore when mode not is 2.
   ```

+The result will be saved as a csv format file.

 ## Datasets
 Raw data used in our study can be avaliable in [GSE178718_Oligo_eGFP_expression](https://www.ncbi.nlm.nih.gov/geo/download/?acc=GSE178718&format=file&file=GSE178718%5FOligo%5FeGFP%5Fexpression%2Exlsx) and [55k_oligos](https://bitbucket.org/alexeyg-com/irespredictor/src/v2/data/)